MichelePardini/fio_test_cvo/README.md

 > iodepth=16

 It could be a good place to start, increasing it could increase the tput but also the response time.
 So you want to find a sweet spot.
 How?
-Let's say that the op/s target of your PoC is 40.000 op/s.
+In the example mentioned above we said that the target op/s is 40.000 op/s.
 So the math would be

 > iodepth = (target_IO * (latency/1000)) / (numbjobs * *#_Job * Linux_Clients)